Stephen M. Rivers

-Our organization is now seeking applications from qualified undergraduates for this paid internship that starts September 2014.
+Our organization is now seeking applications from qualified undergraduates, recent graduates, or Master’s students for this paid, 10-month internship that starts September 2014.

 Background on Stephen Rivers: Over the span of his career, Stephen represented some of the most recognizable names in entertainment, including Richard Dreyfuss, Oliver Stone, Anna Deavere Smith, Jane Fonda and former super-agent Michael Ovitz.

 Stephen helped to organize events for the Middle East peace organization Seeds for Peace, the Magic Johnson Foundation and the music industry’s Rock the Vote initiative.
 As an activist Stephen is best remembered for his fierce dedication to changing U.S. policy toward Cuba and his work as a relentless bridge-builder who brought new people together, particularly young people, from Cuba and from here, to help champion the cause.